 Special note: DO NOT USE REGULAR AUTOMOTIVE ANTIFREEZE.
 IT IS HIGHLY TOXIC.
 USE ONLY NON-TOXIC RV ANTIFREEZE.

 Make sure the water pump is off and all faucets are closed.
 Close the water heater’s bypass valve (if it has one).
 This is an important step because it saves you the six gallons of RV antifreeze needed to fill the hot water heater.
 Attach the Pump Converter Kit to the inlet side of the water pump.
 Then turn on the water pump to start pumping the RV antifreeze through the water system.

 Inside the Airstream, open each hot and cold faucet line one at a time until you see the noticeably red color of the antifreeze flowing through.
 Open the toilet valve and the shower until antifreeze flows through.
 Once the lines are flowing with antifreeze, shut off the valves and add one cup of RV antifreeze to all sink drains and the toilet.

 Finally, shut off the water pump to stop the flow of antifreeze through the system.

 Step 3: Beyond the Water System

 With the hardest part of RV winterization behind you, the next step is to button up your travel trailer for storage.
-Here’s a checklist that covers many of the necessary steps you should take to ensure your Airstream travel trailer is ready to go when spring comes back around next year.
+Here’s a checklist that covers many of the necessary steps you should take during your winterization process.
 Trust us: You’ll thank yourself for taking time to do this when the warm temps come calling:

 - Shut off the propane at the tank/s.

-- Make sure tires are properly inflated, clean, and covered to protect from UV rays and air pollutants that can encourage dry rot.
+- Inflate, clean, and cover tires to protect from UV rays and air pollutants that can encourage dry rot.